sumwale/ybox/README.md

 Special emphasis is given on security where users can choose to lock down or open up the container as required with reasonable defaults out of the box.
 There is no sharing of HOME or no privileged mode container.
+This sets it apart from other similar solutions like distrobox/toolbx and the reason for starting this project since those other solutions don't care about security/sandboxing at all and share the entire HOME while running the containers in privileged mode.
+The other problem with those solutions is that the shared HOME means that the user's configuration dot files also get shared and can cause all kinds of trouble where container apps can overwrite with their own versions (especially for updated apps in the containers) breaking the app in the host system.
+It is, however, possible to share the entire HOME if user really wants but that needs to be explcitly configured in the ini profile.

 Expected usage is for users to group similar applications in a container and separate out containers depending on different needs like higher/lower